bowiegyllenhaal/bowiegyllenhaal/README.md

 Feel free to interact with me, I'm mostly **W2I** so keep that in mind.

 If you're a **proshipper** of ANY kind, dni.
-I don't care how old you are or what kind of weirdo you are, that shit makes me uncomfortable.
+It makes me uncomfortable.

 i have an amazing gf https://github.com/newyorkscannibal , uagahgdshys i love her sm
 <p align="center">